 Here are some extra rules you can incorporate:

-Three swaps and you’re out: If you get stolen from three times during the game, you are out of the game and can no longer be stolen from.
+Three swaps and you’re out: If you steal a present three times during the game, you are out of the game and can no longer steal a gift.

 Three swaps and the gift is out: If a present gets stolen three times, it’s out of the game and the person who holds it gets to walk away with it.